Agent-Hellboy/flask-hedcrypt/README.md

 	removed from repo.As currently their is only one use case i.e. decorating the call inherited from db.Model class of sqlalchmey.

-	 * I want to decorate the class inherited from db.Model so that insted of calculating the hash seperately using an API and then storing it into the database. user has an option to decorate the class and wrapper code will calculate the derived key from ssid and username and store it as a new field name derived key.
+	 * I want to decorate the class inherited from db.Model so that instead of calculating the hash seperately using an API and then storing it into the database.
+User should have an option to decorate the class and wrapper code will calculate the derived key from ssid and username and store it as a new field name derived key.

 **features**